Yoga for sciatica: Complete Yoga Therapy for Sciatica

 4) Close your eyes.
 Relax the whole body.
 Breathe natural and rhythmic.

-Jyestikasana (Superior posture)
+Jyestikasana (Superior Posture)

-How to do Jyestikasana (Superior posture)?
+How to do Jyestikasana (Superior Posture)?

 Instructions: